 The CIT and City will assign the Successful Proposer various locations for the installations of the LED Luminaires, with one location assigned for each lighting context outlined in the Lighting Specifications.
 At each location, the Successful Proposer will be required to install a minimum of four, and up to twelve, adjacent LED luminaires proposed for the respective lighting context.

-The demonstration must utilize representative production units and be supplied and installed at no cost to the City.
+The demonstration must utilize representative production units.